 It is sadly and scandalously true that the history of the Church and the Jews is stained by antisemitism; anyone who denies this is either in bad faith or woefully unaware.
 How then to express theologically the right sort of relationship, symbolically?

 Strictly speaking, the sign that makes theological sense (Christianly speaking) would not be the Cross within the Star.
-What about the Star upon the Cross?
+What, then, about the Star -- or shield, which is what magen means -- upon the Cross?